khalidmesbah/blog-posts/README.md

   > a Review about a product, service or course (anything)
 - Case Study
   > a real-life case study that showcases a particular problem and how it was solved.
+- Problem-Solving
+  > a problem, and it's solution
 - Data Structure
   > a data structure
 - Algorithm
   > an algorithm
+- Reaction
+  > my reaction to something(video/article/podcast)

 ## Post's Tags